 Every Native American jewelry piece is handcrafted.
 As a matter of fact, a piece showcases the artist’s signature style.
 Imitation jewelry, on the other hand, is mass produced in a factory.
 This explains why authentic Native American jewelry is more expensive than imitation jewelry.
 If the price of a jewelry piece being marketed as 100 percent authentic Native American jewelry is too good to be true, it probably is!
 Additionally, imported jewelry mass produced in factories usually costs 30-50 percent less than authentic Native American jewelry.

 The best way to steer clear of imitation Native American jewelry is to buy from a reputable dealer.
 An experienced dealer will be able to answer any questions you might have about the artist, the piece, and unique Native American jewelry designing techniques.

-Find out if the dealer is a member of the Indian Arts and Crafts Association, a non-profit organization that has been working tirelessly for years to promote authentic Native American arts.
 Before buying from a dealer, check their reputation.
 Additionally, find out if there are any cases against them for selling counterfeit products.
 Check online reviews and visit their profiles on different social media sites to see what people are saying about them.